RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/actions/action.md

 Action is executed automatically in MessageProcessor.handle_message(...) before the next predicted action is run.

-Sets slots to extracted values from user message according to assigned slot mappings.
+Set slots to extracted values from user message according to assigned slot mappings.

 #### \_\_init\_\_